wso2/docs-ei/en/micro-integrator/docs/setup/configuring_proxy_servers.md

 # Working with Proxy Servers

-When using the ESB profile of WSO2 Enterprise Integrator (WSO2 EI), there can be scenarios where you need to configure the ESB to route messages through a proxy server.
-For example, if the ESB is behind a firewall, your proxy service might need to talk to a server through a proxy server as illustrated in the following diagram:
+When using WSO2 Micro Integrator, there can be scenarios where you need to configure the Micro Integrator to route messages through a proxy server.
+For example, if the Micro Integrator is behind a firewall, your proxy service might need to talk to a server through a proxy server.

 ![](attachments/119130243/119130245.png)